Love-Liberty/SoundsOn-/README.md

 SoundsOn! is a project to imitate this in a lower quality and much cheaper way.

-The DCC sniffer library picks up the signals from the rails.
+The DCC sniffer sketch picks up the signals from the rails.

 SoundsOn! then decodes those signals and decides what sounds are to be played by the DFPlayer MP3 chip.